jonathanMindee/solution-engineer-ds/README.md

 What would you change / add in your training process to optimize the results?

-# The restitution
+# Preparing your interview

-During the restitution, we will:
+During your presentation, we will:
 - review your code quality using your training and inference scripts
 - check your ability to deliver a end-to-end demo
 - ask you questions about the models and how to optimize it